-MEETING OF THE PUBLIC TRUST BOARD - Thursday 6 th December 2018 Monthly Nurse Staffing Re eport- October 2018 data AGENDA ITEM: 8, ENC 6 Report Author and Job Gaynor Farmer Responsible Dr Karen Dunderdale Title: Corporate Senior Nurse - Director: Director of Nursing Workforce Action Required Approve □ Discuss □ Ir nform ⊠ Assure Executive Summary This is a revised Nursing and Midwifery report.
-This will correfined over the next couple of months to include further diand actions being taken as part of the Nursing Workforce Tr Programme.
-It will be triangulated with data from the Midwifery quality dashboard to ensure a holistic picture is provider understanding of impact around staffing levels indicators.
-It will be aligned to the four programme work patient harm indictators.
-The average fill rate for registered nurses in October 2018 will day shifts and 98.2% for night shifts in comparison to Sepwhen it was 95.2% for days and 95.2% on nights.
-Going report will reflect reasons for temporary staffing fill, to it business or other business, as a narrative for the positive fill as the negative fill rate.
-The lower RN fill rate on Watemporary staffing cover was staffing against activity while levels of staffing for this area. s required on nightst still maintaining its due to the ability to plan CSW cover was less than 90% on wards 2, 9, 23, 18 (HDU) during the day and wards 18 and 24/25 during the night.
-The were contributed to by an inability to fill Bank shifts but for so there was a risk assessment completed and temporary staffing sought due to work being able to be absorbed within the team.
-There were 2 falls that correlated with staffing incidents (Ward 15 Ward 16 had one each) and the Corporate Lead Nurse for Quality commenced safety huddles twice daily on Ward 15 and has a progra of roll out that includes Ward 16.
-There were 50 recorded in staffing risk assessments with •
+MEETING OF THE PUBL IC TRUST BOARD - Thurso lay 6 th December [·] 2018 Monthly Nurse Staffing Re eport- October 2018 data AGENDA ITEM: 8, 1 ENC 6 Report Author and Job Gaynor Farmer Responsible Dr Karen Dunderdale Title: Corporate Senior Nurse - Director: Director of Nursing Workforce Action Required Approve Discuss I nform  Assur e 🗆 Executive Summary This is a revised Nursing and Midwifery report.
+This will continue to be refined over the next couple of months to include further data, narrative and actions being taken as part of the Nursing Workforce Transformation Programme.
+It will be triangulated with data from the Nursing and Midwifery quality dashboard to ensure a holistic picture is presented for a wider understanding of impact around staffing levels and quality indicators.
+It will be aligned to the four programme workstreams and patient harm indictators.
+The average fill rate for registered nurses in October 2018 was 95.9% for day shifts and 98.2% for night shifts in comparison to September 2018 when it was 95.2% for days and 95.2% on nights.
+Going forwards this business or other business, as the negative fill rate.
+The lower RN fill rate on W as a narrative for ard 18 (HDU) was affing fill, to indicate core the positive fill rate as well s due to Maternity leave no lst still maintainin nts due to the ability to plan ng nationally recommended CSW cover was less than 90% on wards 2, 9, 23, 18 (HDU) and during the day and wards 18 and 24/25 during the night.
+These were contributed to by an inability to fill Bank shifts but for some there was a risk assessment completed and temporary staffing were sought due to work being able to be absorbed within the team.
+There were 2 falls that correlated with staffing incidents (Ward 15 and Ward 16 had one each) and the Corporate Lead Nurse for Quality has commenced safety huddles twice daily on Ward 15 and has a programme of roll out that includes Ward 16.
+There were 50 recorded incidents of red flags recorded through th staffing risk assessments within October.
+This is 3 less than last month.

-Recommendation The Board is requested to review and note the content of the report.
-Does this report mitigate risk included in the BAF or Trust BAF Objective No 5: Establish a substantive workforce that reduces our expenditure on agency staff.
-Risk Registers? please outline Corporate Risk No 11: Failure to assure safe nurse staffing levels.
-Resource implications Resources are needed from all teams to focus on efficient and safe scheduling and allocation of nursing staff and the prompt action to resolve shortfalls in staffing whenever possible to mitigate the risk to patient care and safety Legal and Equality and Diversity implications None Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners ⊠ Value colleagues □ Resources ⊠
+NHS Trust Recommendation The Board is requested to review he Board is requested to review and note the content of the report.
+Does this report mitigate risk included in the BAF or Trust BAF Objective No 5: Establish a s expenditure on agency staff.
+BAF Objective No 5: Establish a substantive workforce that reduces our expenditure on agency staff.
+Risk Registers? please outline Corporate Risk No 11: Failure to a Corporate Risk No 11: Failure to assure safe nurse staffing levels.
+Resource implications Resources are needed from all teams to focus on efficient and safe scheduling and allocation of nursing staff and the prompt action to resolve shortfalls in staffing whenever possible to mitigate the risk to patient care and safety Legal and Equality and Diversity implications None Strategic Objectives Safe, high quality care ⊠ Care at home Partners ⊠ Value colleagues □ Resources ⊠